The grant is for very early career principal investigators to develop their career and establish their own teams.

 - The projects of high international standard must be anchored at a hospital, university or other non-profit research institution (administrating host institution) in a Nordic country (Denmark, Finland, Iceland, Norway or Sweden).

 A full list of eligibility requirements is found in the ‘Information and guidelines for applicants’.

 The overall goal is to obtain new knowledge and better treatment or prevention of disease relevant to the human organism within the areas of endocrinology and metabolism, relating to cellular energy homeostasis, and hormonal disorders of the endocrine system.

 Areas supported include research involving patients and/or clinical practice but could also include animal models, model organisms, cellular- or sub-cellular systems (with clear whole body relevance) as well as in silico analysis, with the overall purpose of solving challenges related to endocrinology and metabolism in health and disease.
 Please note that endocrinology is not restricted to diabetes.
 Research projects within all subfields of endocrinology, e.g. thyroid, reproduction, or bone and calcium metabolism can be supported.

-Applications must be completed and submitted using the foundation’s electronic application system, which will be available from November 4, 2019.
+Applications must be completed and submitted using the foundation’s electronic application system.
 The Committee on Endocrinology and Metabolism will assess the applications.
-Selected candidates will be invited for an interview on March 27, 2020.
+Selected candidates will be invited for an interview on 21 April 2023.